D-CORE

 The Stanford SOM Diversity Center of Representation and Empowerment (D-CORE), established in a visible location on campus to highlight the importance of its existence, will demonstrate that supporting trainees of underrepresented backgrounds is a priority to the SOM.
 All medical and graduate trainee groups serving the needs of underrepresented minorities will share ownership of the community center, and the space will be open to all trainees in the SOM community.
 This will be a physical space for community members who want and need to celebrate their identity and serves to connect trainees, build community, and reduce isolation.
 We envision this space will be an environment that appreciates the multicultural aspects of identity, fosters inclusion, and provides cultural, social, and educational experiences through conversation.
 We envision this space will be staffed by personnel with a demonstrated commitment to supporting the diverse student population at our institution.
 In addition, trainees at all levels will have access to this space during business hours.

-The ADVANCE Summer Institute and Lane Library are pleased to announce a new Racial Justice Library installation to the D-CORE, now available online or via curbside pickup.
-Enjoy reading, and be on the lookout for an upcoming opportunity to engage with this book collection during Feb 2021!
+The ADVANCE Summer Institute and Lane Medical Library are pleased to announce a new library collection to the D-CORE, now available online or in-library.
+Enjoy reading!

 D-CORE office hours